Comprehensive Program for Feeding Disorders - FAQs

 Will my insurance cover the feeding day treatment program?

 Each insurance company is different.
-We will do the best we can to authorize the cost of the feeding day program.
+Our authorization department will assist families with determining the cost of the feeding day program.
 We cannot control co-pays and deductibles.

 How do I make an appointment if my pediatrician or I suspect my child has a feeding problem?

-To schedule an evaluation in our Feeding Clinic, please call Brooke Spund at 410-578-5250.
+To schedule an evaluation in our Feeding Clinic, please call the intake coordinator at 410-578-5250.
 Any general questions about the day program or our evaluation clinic can be answered through this line as well.

 Do you use force feeding?